c19witness/uk-covid19-inquiry/2023-10-19_module-2/1_Professor_Catherine_Noakes.rst

 :outline:`Face masks` have already been dealt with by Professor Horby, so I'm not going to ask you to deal with that today, but if I can just ask you very briefly to touch upon :outline:`fomite` transmission and the mitigations there.
 You've already referenced the :outline:`hand washing` campaigns that we're all so familiar with, with the happy birthday and various other things, in that respect.

-But in terms of broader challenges in relation to surfaces, what were those?
+But in terms of broader challenges in relation to :outline:`surfaces`, what were those?

-**Professor Catherine Noakes**: So there was -- I mean, I guess any surfaces which are contaminated, there's a potential risk there, so we're thinking around cleaning of those surfaces.
-But I think, although that was a key focus early on in the pandemic, really the evidence base to show that hand hygiene and cleaning surfaces reduces transmission for Covid-19 has not grown.
+**Professor Catherine Noakes**: So there was -- I mean, I guess any :outline:`surfaces` which are contaminated, there's a potential risk there, so we're thinking around cleaning of those :outline:`surfaces`.
+But I think, although that was a key focus early on in the pandemic, really the evidence base to show that :outline:`hand hygiene` and :outline:`cleaning surfaces` reduces transmission for Covid-19 has not grown.
 I have yet to see evidence that suggests that it plays a major role.
 At the same time, I don't believe we can dismiss it, and I think we should have a certain amount of precaution there.

 **Counsel Inquiry**: Thank you.